 About The Dieline

-Established in 2007 by Andrew Gibbs, The Dieline is dedicated to the progress of the package design industry and its practitioners, students and enthusiasts.
-Its purpose is to define and promote the world's best packaging design, and provide a place where the package design community can review, critique and stay informed of the latest industry trends and design projects being created in the field.
+What began as a personal blog soon became a dedicated platform for the the package design industry and its practitioners, students and enthusiasts.
+Its purpose is to define and promote the world's best package design, and provide a place where the package design community can review, critique and stay informed of the latest trends and projects being created in the field.

-Andrew GibbsFounder + Editor In Chief
+CEO, Founder + Editor In Chief

 Jessica’s always had a love for design.
 A creative cookie since her first set of scented markers, she would create masterpieces (at age 5 to her they were masterpieces) that her Mom would proudly post on the fridge.
 This continued on through middle and high school, where she excelled in her traditional drawing and ceramics classes.
 But then came her first photoshop class in high school, using Photoshop 5 (where the coolest tool was the gradient tool!).
 She remembers the excitement she had when she received a 10/10 on her first creation, and it was then that she knew what she wanted to do.

 After graduating from the Art Institute of California - Orange County in 2005, she started her first job as a package designer.
 She felt the thrill of a rock star when seeing her first designs being sold in stores.
 Allowing her passion to guide her, she has developed a career focused on packaging, print, web, photo retouching and everything in between.
-You can view a few samples of her work here.

 When she isn't designing, she’s hiking, cruising the beach on her bike, traveling, or playing with her lovable dog Winston.